tsedan/ahction/README.md

 ## To Do

-1. Screen scalability
-2. Reimplement item holding
+1. Reimplement item holding
-3. Add other basic GUI elements
+2. Add other basic GUI elements
-4. Don't load the game until assets are imported
+3. Don't load the game until assets are imported
-5. Initialize Firebase
+4. Initialize Firebase

 ## Changelog